yi0902/LunchOrderWithPython/README.md

 -	Client order procedure via a windows form
 -	Order confirmation by email

+You can take a look at the demo video.

 To run this program, you need:

 - have wxPython (http://www.wxpython.org/download.php#msw) properly installed